lechugalf/linear-regression/README.md

-# simple-linear-regression
+# linear-regression
-Linear regression algorithm that converges using gradient descent built-in Python with Numpy module. <br>The LinearRegression module allows you to create a linear regression model with just one feature.
+Linear regression algorithm that converges using gradient descent built-in Python with Numpy module. <br>The LinearRegression module allows you to create a linear regression model with just or multiple features.

 ## Getting Started
 demo.py gives you an insight to use the module LinearRegression, you can use it to make and fit your models